francisegbujor/Automation-Selenium-Python/README.md

   - iFrames
   - child window
   - alerts
-The while True: Pass is needed for my system but can be commented out
+  - The while True: Pass at the end of the file is needed for my system but can be commented out